Skip to content

 Improving your credit before applying

-Practical steps to boost your credit score, check your reports, and fix errors before you apply.
+Practical ways to lift your credit score, check your reports and correct errors before you apply.

 5 min readWritten by Komal Choudhry

-Your credit score isn’t fixed.
-There are practical steps you can take to improve your credit profile before applying for a mortgage, and even small improvements can open up better rates and more lender options.
-Here’s what actually works.
+Your credit score is not set in stone.
+There are practical steps you can take to build up your credit profile before you apply for a [mortgage](/mortgages), and even small gains can lead to better rates and a wider choice of lenders.

 Check your credit reports first

-Before doing anything else, get your credit reports from all three UK agencies: Experian, Equifax, and TransUnion.
-Each lender may use a different agency, so it’s important to check all three.
+Before anything else, get your credit reports from all three UK agencies: Experian, Equifax and TransUnion.
+Lenders each use a different agency, so it pays to check all three.

 What common errors should you dispute?

-Credit report errors are more common than you might think.
-Fixing them can make an immediate difference.
+Credit report errors crop up more often than you would expect.
+Putting them right can make an immediate difference.

 Incorrect personal details